junxit/us-congress-bills-110/metadata.md

 - 2007-06-28 — Introduced in House
 - 2007-06-28 — Mr. Pallone asked unanimous consent that the Committee on Energy and Commerce have until midnight on July 9 to file a report on H.R.
 2900.
 Agreed to without objection.
 - 2007-06-28 — Referred to the House Committee on Energy and Commerce.
+- 2007-07-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-07-11 — Considered as unfinished business. (consideration: CR H7629)
+- 2007-07-11 — Considered under suspension of the rules. (consideration: CR H7568-7606)
+- 2007-07-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2900.
+- 2007-07-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-11 — Mr. Dingell moved to suspend the rules and pass the bill, as amended.
+- 2007-07-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 16 (Roll no. 617). (text: CR H7568-7600)
+- 2007-07-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 16 (Roll no. 617).(text: CR H7568-7600)
+- 2007-07-11 — Placed on the Union Calendar, Calendar No. 140.
+- 2007-07-11 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+110-225.
+- 2007-07-11 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+110-225.